grpc/proposal/L9-go-resolver-balancer-API.md

 The resolver used to resolve the target is picked from the resolvers registered (including default resolvers and custom resolvers), based the target name [scheme](https://github.com/grpc/grpc/blob/master/doc/naming.md#name-syntax).
 The RegisterResolver() API registers the resolver to a global resolver map, and the scheme in targetName decides which resolver to use.
 If targetName doesn't contain a scheme, a default resolver (DNS) will be used.

 RegisterBalancer() API registers a balancer.
-When choosing a balancer to use, 1) If at least one of the resolved addresses is grpclb, use grpclb 2) If service config specifies a balancer, use that 3) If user provided a balancer with WithBalancer() API, use that (this is consistent with the old behavior) 4) Otherwise, use pick-first.
+When choosing a balancer to use, the following list is checked in order:

+ 1. Use the balancer provided by v1 WithBalancer() API (consistent with the old behavior, and balancer auto switching will be disabled)
+ 1. Use grpclb if at least one of the resolved addresses is grpclb
+ 1. Use the balancer specified by service config
+ 1. Use the balancer provided by WithBalancerName() dial option
+ 1. Use pick_first

 #### Address updates